gulzatk/JewelryStore-Rebuild/README.md

 ## Description

 This is a website rebuild of Zales the diamond store using Angular.
+Only front end.

 ## Specifications